xschizo531/xschizo/README.md

 # xschizo
+<H3>This project deals with computerized decoding of fMRI scans from the COBRE database to find an unequivocal biomarker of schizophrenia</H3>

 Functional magnetic resonance imaging (fMRI) is a neuroimaging technique that allows researchers to non-invasively measure brain activity by detecting changes in blood flow.
 It has been used to study various psychiatric conditions, including schizophrenia.